gitHu6-newb/FoldingAtAltitude/README.md

   (A bit different from GCP) Screen will fill with a bunch of dots before changing to a progress bar.
 A minute later... <br>
   There will be a "WARNING: nvidia installer was forced to guess..."
 Just hit ENTER for OK <br>
   It'll ask you to "install 32-bit compatible libraries?" <br>
-    Move the white over to the "No" option and then hit ENTER [fig 11](fig_nv.gif) <br>
+    Move the white over to the "No" option and then hit ENTER [fig 11](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_nv.gif) <br>
-  Third and final screen, "Installation... complete" Just hit ENTER for OK )
+  Finally, "Installation... complete" Just hit ENTER for OK )